sudip1415/ReactJs/README.md

 # React + Vite
 This is a simple short project named as Task Manager.
-I have used react js ,tailwind css .
+Technologies used :-
+  - React Js
+  - Tailwind css